techbyteinsight

 Alternative Fuels and Hydrogen Technologies

-Beyond batteries and hydrogen, commercial fleets are exploring renewable diesel, biodiesel blends, and synthetic e-fuels to lower carbon footprints.
+Aside from batteries and hydrogen, as commercial fleets look to reduce the carbon footprint of their operations, they are considering renewable diesel, biodiesel blends, and synthetic e-fuels.

 Alternative fuels provide complementary pathways to decarbonization, especially for duty cycles less suited to batteries.